actuarialsociety/ds-training/Windows Subsystem Linux.md

 - Previous Core Skills

 # Objectives
-- Comfort with VS Code terminal on Windows
+- Comfort with Linux on Windows with WSL

 # Content
 * [How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install)